Eucomis bicolor Baker

 Bloom Time: Late summer

-Eucomis bicolor is a bulbous perennial growing up to 2 feet (60 cm) in height, with a basal rosette of wavy leaves up to 20 inches (50 cm) long.
-In late summer it produces a stout stem bearing racemes of pale green, purple margined flowers with a terminal rosette of pale green leafy bracts.
+Eucomis bicolor is a bulbous perennial with a basal rosette of wavy, up to 20 inches (50 cm) long leaves.
+It grows up to 2 feet (60 cm) in height.
+In late summer, it produces a stout stem bearing racemes of pale green, purple margined flowers with a terminal rosette of pale green leafy bracts.

 USDA hardiness zone 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).